 As we've just explored, the pain of plantar fasciitis should resolve with proper, minimally invasive treatment; the healing process may be slow, but the problem does eventually improve or go away completely.
 But, for some patients, their heel pain is not reflective of plantar fasciitis—it can be the symptom of a far more serious problem.

 Why is that the case?
-Well, let's get back to that study I mentioned at the beginning of this post.
+Well, let's get back to that study we mentioned at the beginning of this post.
 Remember, Dr. Rick Positano's research gave us a sweeping study on heel pain.
 And, after looking at the feet of 175 people who had been diagnosed with plantar fasciitis, 34% of those people actually had a torn ligament.

-Now, that's scary enough on it's own, but the facts get even worse if we keep digging.
+Now, that's scary enough on its own, but the facts get even worse if we keep digging.
 How could that be, you wonder?
 Well, another 15% of those 'plantar fasciitis' patients actually had a type of benign growth known as a plantar fibroma.
 And, though neither condition is life threatening, they should each be treated very differently.
 In fact, a wrong treatment could actually make some of the conditions worse.
 (For example, doing plantar fasciitis stretches on a torn ligament will only exacerbate the injury.)

 As with almost every foot condition, early treatment will make a huge difference in the types of therapies that will be effective for your treatment plan.
 If you are experiencing heel pain, schedule an appointment with Dr. Andrew Schneider today!